Go on to Part Seven

 June 5 Rimini, Italy L’Altro Mondo

-An existing tape of this concert documents an enthusiastic crowd watching the band play an equally enthusiastic show.
+An existing tape of this concert documents an enthusiastic crowd watching the band play an equally enthusiastic show, even though it was quite hot in the venue.
 Ray got into another of his shouting matches with the audience during his Timing violin solo, while John playfully interacted with the audience frequently, even leading them in a short chant before bringing the band into the song Free Hand.
 On this night, John was introduced as “Giovanni Catastrophe” while Derek introduced himself as his old friend Elton John.
 Elton had briefly played with Simon Dupree back in 1967 while still going by his given name of Reginald Dwight.
-A professional Italian bass player named Tiziano Ricci recalls his band Bingo opening for Giant at this gig.
+A band called Bingo opening for Giant at this gig, as confirmed by two separate members of that group.
+One of these members of Bingo recalls the members of GG being very complimentary to them on the quality of their opening set.
+He was also quite impressed at the sophistication of GG’s equipment and stage setup.
+He particularly points to the fact that the Leslie speaker for Kerry’s Hammond Organ was actually set up offstage with three microphones, so as to produce a cleaner sound at the mixing desk.
+Giant’s frequent use of this audio trick was also confirmed by roadie Dave Zammit who was operating the PA mixer at the time.

 June 6 An interview with the band appeared on Scotland’s Radio Clyde on a program called Stick It in Your Ear, hosted by Brian Ford.
 This was a fairly experimental, cutting edge program in which portions of the interview were mixed in with snippets of the band’s music.
 Since it was not a live broadcast, the actual date of the interview remains unknown.
 Others appearing on this episode were Billy Swann and Bruce Johnston.